By Rebecca Anderson, Vicki Lukas, and Stephen S. Aichele

-The 3DHP program of work assumes the effort begins in FY2023 with moderate growth for FY2024 and accelerated growth primarily through partnerships in subsequent years.
-Investments by Federal, state, local, Tribal, and private partners in lidar and IfSAR data collections through 3DEP have made it possible to derive 3DHP features from elevation data for a significant portion of the Nation.
-For the proposed operational program to be fully realized, a similar community-wide \$685 million investment will be required between FY2023 and FY2031, including one year of preparation, six years of delineating hydrography data from 3DEP elevation data, and two additional years to complete data inspection, processing, and publication after the acquisition period.
+The 3DHP program of work projects that the 9-year effort will begin in fiscal year 2024 (FY 2024), will have moderate growth for FY 2025, and will have accelerated growth primarily through partnerships in subsequent years.
+Investments by Federal, State, Tribal, Territorial, and local government entities and private partners in lidar and IfSAR data collections through 3DEP have made it possible to derive 3DHP features from elevation data for a significant portion of the Nation.
+For the proposed operational program to be fully realized, a similar community-wide investment of \$685 million will be required between FY 2024 and FY 2032; the timeframe includes 1 year of preparation, 6 years of delineating hydrography data from 3DEP elevation data, and 2 additional years to complete data validation, processing, and publication after the acquisition period.

-Just as 3DEP was successful in building community partnerships with Federal, state, and local agencies; Tribal governments; and private organizations to fund data acquisition, 3DHP will follow a similar collaborative funding model that anticipates significant investments by partner organizations on shared data acquisition costs.
-Data maintenance and distribution costs, as well as data contracting, validation and processing expenses would be included in the core USGS 3DHP budget.
-The cost share model (Figure 6) is one potential model and is not intended to allocate cost shares to any organization or to individual government sectors.
+Just as 3DEP was successful in building community partnerships with government agencies and private organizations to fund data acquisition, the 3DHP will follow a similar collaborative funding model that anticipates significant investments by partner organizations for shared data acquisition costs.
+Data maintenance and distribution costs, as well as data contracting, validation, and processing expenses would be included in the core USGS budget for the 3DHP.
+The cost-sharing model (fig. 4) is one potential model and is not intended to allocate cost shares to any organization or to individual government sectors.
 The actual funding model is expected to evolve and change in the program operations plan.

 Leadership and Governance

-3DHP governance will be led by senior executives from cooperating agencies through USGS-sponsored executive forums that will oversee the formulation and approval of policies and priorities recommended by the 3DEP and 3DHP Working Groups.
-The NHI Working Group, created in 2018 as a forum for Federal agencies will become the 3DHP Working Group (3DHP WG).
-The 3DHP WG will provide input and collaboration on the development of the 3DHP datasets and Infostructure and will take on new responsibilities for data acquisition prioritization and coordination.
+Governance of the 3DHP will be led by senior executives from cooperating agencies through the 3DNTM Federal Interagency Coordinating Committee that is being established by the Department of the Interior as part of the National Landslides Preparedness Act.
+The committee will oversee the formulation and approval of policies and priorities recommended by the 3DEP and 3DHP Working Groups.
+The National Hydrography Infrastructure (NHI) Working Group, created in 2018 as a forum for Federal agencies, has transitioned to become the 3DHP Working Group (3DHP WG).
+The 3DHP WG will provide input and collaboration on the development of the 3DHP datasets and infostructure and will take on new responsibilities for prioritizing and coordinating data acquisition.

 Partnering to Acquire Data

-To be successful, 3DHP must build on existing relationships to establish a systematic and unified process for data acquisition partnerships.
-Dependent on availability of USGS acquisition funding for 3DHP, USGS is planning to use an annual Broad Agency Announcement (BAA) in alignment with the one used for 3DEP data acquisition.
-When a 3DHP BAA becomes available, partners will be able to propose acquisition projects that use the USGS Geospatial Products and Services Contracts or their own contracts to acquire data that meet the 3DHP specification.
-Organizations may contribute data that meet 3DHP specifications that were acquired outside of the BAA process, and USGS will implement a standard procedure for reviewing those datasets for inclusion in the 3DHP.
+To be successful, the 3DHP must build on existing relationships to establish a systematic and unified process for data acquisition partnerships.
+The 3DHP will use a partnership-based acquisition model, in alignment with the one used for 3DEP data acquisition (fig. 5).
+When USGS funding is available, partners will be able to propose acquisition projects that use the USGS Geospatial Products and Services Contracts (GPSC) or their own contracts to acquire data that meet the 3DHP specifications.
+Organizations may also contribute data that meet 3DHP specifications that were acquired independently, and the USGS will implement a standard procedure for reviewing those datasets for inclusion in the 3DHP.

-USGS will facilitate the sharing of partner mapping requirements to help identify common areas of interest and leverage funds.
+The USGS will facilitate the sharing of partner mapping requirements to help identify common areas of interest and leverage funds.
 The strategy will prioritize acquisitions where there are multiple requirements and a high potential for leveraging funds.
-Data acquisition will take place by whole hydrologic units, with an emphasis on collection through multi-partner and multi-state funding coalitions.
+Data acquisition will take place by whole hydrologic units, with an emphasis on collection through multipartner and multistate funding coalitions.

 Collaborating to Build the Internet of Water

-Community collaboration and cooperation is a core component of 3DHP, the 3DHP Infostructure, and the Internet of Water.
-While USGS and partner agencies will provide the overarching structure and functionality of the 3DHP Infostructure, the data searchable through it will be managed by the datasets’ authoritative producers.
+Community collaboration and cooperation are core components of the 3DHP, the 3DHP infostructure, and the Internet of Water.
+While the USGS and partner agencies will provide the overarching structure and functionality of the 3DHP infostructure, the data searchable through it will be managed by the datasets’ authoritative producers.
 This federated structure gives data producers control over their information while sharing it with the broader community.
 In turn, the community of users can efficiently search and access the most authoritative data.